gunaedkhan-art/fineprint-simplifier/AI_FEATURE_IMPLEMENTATION.md

 ## 📋 **Overview**

-This document outlines the implementation strategy for adding AI-powered document analysis as a premium feature to the FinePrint Simplifier.
+This document outlines the implementation strategy for adding AI-powered document analysis as a premium feature to the Small Print Checker.
 The AI feature will provide advanced contract analysis, risk assessment, and legal insights beyond basic pattern matching.

 ## 🎯 **Feature Goals**